IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ..which will have the name `["general", "middle", "specific"]`.

-### Decide tracer definedness

-DECISION: every message constructor has to have a unique tracer name.

-DECISION: Therefore, each __tracer__ has a __tracer name__ assigned to it, which is, conceptually, a potentially empty list of `Text` identifiers.

-### Decide tracer name definition

-DECISION: there is value in maintaining a user-friendly trace message namespace.

-> We could have used the (`Type` * `Constructor`) pair, which is a more technical approach.
-Problems with that:
-> 1. __synthetic traces__ exist.
-> 2. Developer-provided type/constructor names are not necessarily ideal from user standpoint.

-### Decide inline trace type annotation with trace function 2

-DECISION: we use `traceWith` in the library code and `traceNamed` in th dispatcher.

-> Since we require that every message has its unique name we encourage the use of the already introduced convenience function:
->
-> ```haskell
-> traceNamed exampleTracer "ignoreBlock" (IgnoreBlockOlderThanK b)
-> -- instead of:
-> traceWith (appendName "ignoreBlock" exampleTracer) (IgnoreBlockOlderThanK b)
-> ```

 ## Trace annotation

 As mentioned in the overview, __traces__ are interpreted by the __dispatcher__ in a __trace context__.
 This context consists of two parts: